Cidier/erp-system-based-on-element-ui-framework/README.md

 this is my previous student final course project for ERP courses, I use vue-admin-template as a front-end framework to help me finish it.
-Here are the screenshots of this system
+Here are the screenshots of this system.

 # vue-admin-template